santiaghini/seed-counter/README.md

 - This parameter has a direct tradeoff between capturing small seeds and separating those that are together.
 A low value captures small seeds (but doesn't separate very well) and a high value separates well (but leaves out small seeds).
 - If there are seeds that are smaller and are not captured, try setting a low value (e.g. `10.0`).
 - If there most seeds have the same size and there are many seeds that weren't separated properly, try setting a high value (e.g. `16.0`)

+`--radial_threshold_ratio`
+- Increase this ratio if seeds are not well separated.
+- Decrease it if small seeds are being missed.

+`--large_area_factor`
+- Lower this value to aggressively remove large clumps or artifacts.
+- Increase it if legitimate large seeds are being removed.

 ## Image Acquisition